Alexa Meade: Color of Reality

 In 2016, Meade painted dancers Jon Boogz and Lil Buck for the short film Color of Reality produced by Animi Design.
 Color of Reality explores a story about gun violence and racial tensions in America as expressed through painting and dance.
 Dancer Lil Buck performed his unique style of dancing called Memphis Jookin’, which is a combination of ballet and street dancing.
-The short film was critically acclaimed in the press, with The New York Times art critic Gia Kourlas writing: “Think of it as a van Gogh — that is, if one of his paintings were brought to life as a performative protest.”
+The short film was critically acclaimed in the press, with The New York Times art critic Gia Kourlas writing: “Think of it as a van Gogh—that is, if one of his paintings were brought to life as a performative protest.”
 The film was screened at Lincoln Center, the Apollo Theater, and the Hammer Museum.
 It won CNN Great Big Story's Art as Impact Award, and was included in the National Civil Rights Museum’s Freedom Awards Ceremony.

-Ariana Grande: God Is a Woman
+"God Is a Woman"

-In 2018 Meade painted on singer Ariana Grande for her music video God Is a Woman.
+In 2018, Meade painted on singer Ariana Grande for the music video of her 2018 single "God Is a Woman".
 Grande’s music video director Dave Meyers had seen Meade and Sheila Vand’s project Milk: What Will You Make of Me? (in which Vand, bodypainted by Meade, lay in a tub of milk, the colors of the paint eventually dispersing and creating patterns throughout the milk) and approached both artists with the idea of bodypainting Grande in a milky pool of paint.
 The piece shows Grande, nude except for Meade’s paint in shades of lavender, blue and white, floating in a pool as the colors swirl around her.
 Allure called it "Some of the most gorgeous imagery...striking, empowering."
 Meade's painted aesthetic set off a beauty and makeup trend, as thousands of people created inspired tribute art.

+Wonderland Dreams on 5th Avenue

+In the fall of 2022, Meade’s immersive, interactive exhibit, Wonderland Dreams, opened on Fifth Avenue in Midtown Manhattan.
+Taking over the former Best Buy space, it took Meade two months, and 2,000 gallons of paint to transform the 26,000 square-foot venue.

+Using her trademark 3D painting style, Meade created a 2D dreamscape with live, hand-painted models.
+Over 100,000 visitors participated in the year-long run of Wonderland Dreams.

+Fifth Avenue Portrait Collection

+In 2023, following Wonderland Dreams was the Fifth Avenue Portrait Collection also painted by Meade.
+The public art exhibit spanned 180 feet on Fifth Avenue and 44th street.
+The collection featured 12 foot tall colorful living portraits of New Yorkers including Tony Award-Winning actors such as J. Harrison Ghee and Brian Stokes Mitchell.